Koala legislation and policy

 Koala-sensitive Design Guideline: A guide to koala-sensitive design measures for planning and development activities

-The Koala-sensitive Design Guideline: A guide to koala-sensitive design measures for planning and development activities (the KSD guideline) provides information for managers, land-use planners, infrastructure providers and development proponents.
+The Koala-sensitive Design Guideline: A guide to koala-sensitive design measures for planning and development activities (the KSD guideline) (see availability) provides information for managers, land-use planners, infrastructure providers and development proponents.
 The guidelines determine and provide:

 - the appropriate measures to help avoid and minimise the impacts of development and land-use planning on koala movement and dispersal